 My Chère Albertine, a vignette by the National Film Board on YouTube using colourized postcards.

-As I have often written on this blog that there are no films that still exist showing Montreal in the 1910 era, even on YouTube, from the 1905-1910 era.
+As I have often written on this blog, there are no silent films of Montreal that exist, even on YouTube, from the 1905-1910 era.

 You can see Victorian England on YouTube, St Petersburg, Russia and San Francisco before and after the 1905 earthquake, but you can't see Montreal.

-There does exist one Edison short, very short, showing horses pulling a city firetruck through the snow and a brief bit of the parade during the 1910 Religious Congress held in the city.
-And British Pathe has some footage of Royalty visiting Montreal, but there are no random street images.
+There exists one Edison short, very short, showing horses pulling a city firetruck through the snow and a brief bit of the parade during the 1910 Religious Congress held in the cty.
+And British Pathe has some footage of Royalty visiting Montreal, but no random street images.

-All that remains are those Valentine and Sons postcards, often colourized.
+All that exists are those Valentine and Sons postcards, often colourized.

 But, thank goodness for that.

 Valentine and Sons bought up nice photographs of the city and sold them as postcards.
 It was a purely commercial venture but it ended up being a vital part of the preservation of turn of the last century Montreal, Quebec and Canadian history.

 Later, a non-commercial venture, the National Film Board of Canada created a fake movie, using these same postcards and the language of film, pans and zooms, etc, in a short vignette, Ma Chère Albertine, with the narrative being the voice of a young woman visiting Montreal for the first time and writing a letter back home to her friend.